Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Sheet DPS: refers to the "Damage" section of a character's stat screen, usually just referred to as "DPS."
 See: 'DPS' and 'EDPS.'

-SNS: stands for "Shock-Nado-Shards," a wizard build that uses the abilities "Storm Armor - Shocking Aspect" (see: 'SA'), "Energy Twister" (tornado) and "Diamond Skin - Diamond Shards."
+SNS: vanilla - stands for "Shock-Nado-Shards," a wizard build that uses the abilities "Storm Armor - Shocking Aspect" (see: 'SA'), "Energy Twister" (tornado) and "Diamond Skin - Diamond Shards."
 See: 'CM' and 'Frostitute.'

 Soon™: a poke of good fun directed at Blizzard's policy of only releasing games, products, patches, features, etc. when "it's ready."
 The estimated date or time when something is ever ready, however, is often unknown, and the term "Soon™" is often used to determine the ETA.